devanpal27/MuhdAdil1/README.md

 ### Hi There👋, I'm Muhammed Adil
 I'm Muhammed Adil from India and i do front-end development right now.
 Currently i'm very well good in HTML5 , CSS , C , and a little Java Script.
-I really do like to design websites and dont have that much beacause i'm currently studying.
+I really do like to design websites and dont have that much Expirience beacause i'm currently studying.
 My instagram is instagram.com/.muhd_adil.

 <br>